Get birth control, UTI treatment, or find your nearest health center.

 Your clinician will send your treatment plan within 1 business day through the app.
-They also send your UTI prescription (if any) to your pharmacy at this time OR initiate the mail order process for birth control.
-If you message your clinician on the app, they’ll get back to you as soon as they can, usually within a day.
+They also send your UTI prescription (if any) to your pharmacy at this time OR initiate the mail-order process for birth control or emergency contraception.
+If you message your clinician on the app, they'll get back to you as soon as they can, usually within a day.
 If using insurance, insurance eligibility verification will be performed prior to clinician review and can extend the process by 1-2 days.

 It's free!
 We do not charge you for shipping.